deusExMac/WebScraper/README.md

 NOTE: files having webApp in their name indicates that these files are related to the web mode execution mode.

+Execution of the flask appication can also be initiated by running the build/run shell script.
 Websockets are used to facilitate communication between the Web browser and the executing WebScraper.